 The association is thought "to be the oldest beekeeping organization in continuous existence in the United States." - Duane E. Levin, Secretary, March 31, and April 1, 1978.
 The diamond jubilee (75 years) was celebrated in Abilene, Kansas on October 7, 1978. (see our archive page).
-Our centennial diamond jubilee (100 years) was celebrated in 2003.
+Our centennial diamond jubilee (100 years) was celebrated in Emporia, KS on March 7 & 8, 2003. *We have recently discovered that The Wisconsin Honey Producers Association is older from as far back as 1878 or older!

 This website serves to inform the public and other fellow beekeepers with industry news, membership information, convention schedules, cooking tips, and contact information.